labasef/fastapi-demo/README.md

 An additional scriptlet `api.py` acts as a wrapper for the HTTP methods.

+### Environment

+Environment variables are set in the `.env` file.
+The environment variables are used across the project for example for defining database connection parameters once and for all.
+To make them accessible from inside a docker container, you should pass them in the service definition in the `docker-compose.yml` file.
+The variables passed to the docker container can be accessed in python using `os.getenv("VARIABLE")`.

+When you add and/or change an environment variable in the `.env` file, you will need to recreate and restart the container using `docker-compose up`.

 ### Tools

 The file `.tools` provides aliases and functions useful for this project.
 To use it: